Adept Engineering Document Management Helps Wagstaff’s Applied Technology Group Win More Contracts Through Better Industry ComplianceCase Study

 Calvert was responsible for finding a document management solution for the Applied Technologies group.
 “Functionality and price point were two key factors that put Synergis Software’s Adept document management at the top of the list,” notes Calvert.

-Another consideration was how well the system managed CAD files for both AutoCAD and SolidWorks.”
+Another consideration was how well the system managed CAD documents for both AutoCAD and SolidWorks.”

 “Originally, Applied Technologies was just using AutoCAD,” states Calvert.
 “Eventually, we needed a 3D modeling solution and decided on SolidWorks.”